Wazeback/MCSMS/README.md

 ---

 Thank you for using MCSMS!
-If you have any further questions or encounter any issues, please don't hesitate to [open an issue](https://github.com/your-username/your-repository/issues) on the GitHub repository.
-We hope you enjoy using MCSMS and have a great Minecraft server experience!
+If you have any further questions or encounter any issues, please don't hesitate to [open an issue](https://github.com/Wazeback/MCSMS/issues) on the GitHub repository.
+I hope you enjoy using MCSMS and have a great Minecraft server experience!